 Google Terrain Map of hike route:

-BIG FAT SHOWSTOPPING WARNING: The hike documented on this page is NOT open to the public from May 24 – September 9, so that herons and egrets can nest in peace.
+BIG FAT SHOWSTOPPING WARNING: The hike documented on this page is NOT open to the public from May 1 – August 31, so that herons and egrets can nest in peace.
 (If the island’s a-squawkin’, you can’t come a-walkin’.)
 These dates shifted slightly from 2016 to 2017 (which is why they don’t match the photo below) so you may want to verify them on the official Silver Sands DEEP page before you go).

 There’s still plenty of nice, beachy stuff to see here all year, but if you want to visit the main event, be sure to check your calendar first.

 ONE MORE BIG FAT SHOWSTOPPING WARNING: You can only do this hike if you begin just before low tide, so that you have time to walk around the island and get back to the mainland before the walkway disappears (the tide comes in fast and the current can apparently be quite strong).
 If you attempt to just stroll out there without checking the tide charts first, be sure to pack a volleyball so that you’ll have someone to talk to while you’re stranded on the island.
 (We showed up about 90 minutes prior to low tide, and that seemed about right.)